-We encourage employees to speak up if they have any workplace and contractor's health in the workplace.
-We have trained first concerns.
-Anyone can raise a concern without fear of retaliation responders and, in some locations, medical professionals who through their manager, supervisor, or the human resources ensure first aid and emergency treatment is available should the team.
-Employees may raise a concern without fear of retaliation need arise.
-Personnel who manage employees' personal healththrough an independent whistle-blower telephone helpline and related information undertake additional training in sensitive data website (EthicsPoint), which is available 24 hours a day in ten handling.
-We monitor OHS factors in the work environment, including languages in every country in which we operate.
-It is managed by a third-party company specializing in workplace incident reporting sanitary installations, canteens, and housing provided to workers, for multinational companies. or in work practices, which might affect workers' health.
-Our trained Health, Safety and Industrial Hygiene professionals provide advice on:
+We encourage employees to speak up if they have any workplace concerns.
+Anyone can raise a concern without fear of retaliation through their manager, supervisor, or the human resources team.
+Employees may raise a concern without fear of retaliation through an independent whistle-blower telephone helpline and website (EthicsPoint), which is available 24 hours a day in thirteen languages in every country in which we operate.
+It is managed by a third-party company specializing in workplace incident reporting for multinational companies.